 • In a church culture that tends to lean on a few professionals to lead, we want to activate the ordinary person.
 We help identify gifts in people, knowing we experience the presence of God more tangibly when the gifts are on display.
 We follow Jesus’s strategy of involving his disciples in conversation-based and practiced-based learning.
 We keep our forms and practices simple so that anyone can replicate them.
 We create spaces that encourage active participation - through dialogue and serving one another - because we value all in the body of Christ.

 • At Dwellings, anyone can use our free tools and resources.
-If you or your community desires to register with this movement and use our name, we will ask you to agree with our Statement of Belief:
+If you or your community desires to register with this movement and use our name, we want to make sure we share beliefs and values on primary areas of the faith and in some areas that, without clarity, tend to cause division in the Church.

 We believe the work and gifts of the Holy Spirit continue today and are vital to fulfilling the Great Commission.